Parents trust schools to keep students safe every day as they learn and enrich their lives through education.

 "Our campus supervisors receive bi-annual and monthly safety training."
 Pinkerton said in an email to ABC10.
 "Each school annually submits their safety plans for approval by the Board of Education before they go to the state.
 Those school safety plans include the year’s safety drill schedule for that school.
 Drills include lockdown or shelter in place safety drills as well as evacuation or relocation safety drills."

 EGUSD works with first responders and other agencies to provide mass casualty and response training, according to Pinkerton.
-She further explained there was heightened awareness following the recent shooting incident near Red Bluff.

 "When incidents like that happen, we review our safety protocols and procedures," Pinkerton said.